 Burdulis has toured the country playing major festivals including the world’s largest music festival, Summerfest, and shared stages with Acts like The Fray, X Ambassadors, Cheap Trick, B.O.B. and Wynona Judd.
 He spent most of 2017 on the road with his duo, Future Stuff, opening for acclaimed guitarist, Doyle Bramhall II who went on to produce their record full length record “For The Time Being”.

-Mixing bluesy roots and a love for pop melodies, Burdulis’ music sits somewhere in a more folk/americana based style.
-Picking up on early influences like Cat Stevens and James taylor and some more contemporary influences like John Mayer and The Weepies, his lyrics are meaningful with a strong acoustic driven feel.
+Mixing bluesy roots and a love for pop melodies, Burdulis’ music sits somewhere in a folk/americana style.
+Paying dues to influences such as Cat Stevens and James taylor he also branches from more contemporary influences like John Mayer, Shawn Mendes and Donavan Woods.
+His lyrics are meaningful ranging beyond love songs with a strong acoustic driven feel.
 His live shows are energetic yet intimate whether it be solo or with a band.

-Burdulis is set to release a new record this winter along with a string of national tour dates!
+Burdulis is set to release a new EP on 12.18.18 this winter along with a string of national tour dates!

 QUOTE: “Gabe’s music has the acoustic pop power of an Ed Sheeran song with better guitar playing and a bit more country thrown into the mix.
 There’s something in the subtle finger pickings and vocal flourishes that wears both his Midwest roots and his new southern home proudly.
 Despite his songwriting power, Gabe doesn’t let his ego get in the way; he is an incredibly sympathetic songwriter, with songs about his grandmother and the failings of the modern dating age.” – Daytrotter